 An encroachment agreement refers to the official binding agreement used when a property owner builds something that extends or overhangs to another property.
 With this agreement, permission is granted if the neighbor whose property gets affected doesn’t see the encroachment as a problem.
 Adjoining landowners is one effective solution since neighbors with common boundaries, duties, rights, or liabilities would easily agree to encroachment.
 However, encroachment becomes an issue of property lines whenever the person whose land got encroached isn’t aware or doesn’t agree to the structures and improvements built.

 According to Statista, water encroachment in poorly planned urban development is part of the leading causes that cause poor rainwater drainage, flooding, and landslides.

 In an encroachment agreement, it is very important to be very detailed and specific about what encroachment is given.
 That is because some encroachments are not that big of a deal while there are others that can cause major issues.
 And you will be expected to identify the type of encroachment involved.
 So in this section, you will learn about the different encroachment types.

 How to Make an Encroachment Agreement

 Whether you live in Ontario, Texas, North Carolina, or anywhere, there are different laws and regulations attributed to lands and properties.
-So even if your purpose in encroaching is good, it is unwise to just proceed without an official agreement.
+So even if your statement of purpose in encroaching is good, it is unwise to just proceed without an official agreement.
 Breaking boundaries and property lines might involve disputes.
 Nonetheless, making the said agreement is not that difficult.
 Without further ado, here are the steps on how to create an encroachment agreement: